The Art and Voyage of Naming a Film Production House

 - Industry Credibility: A professional-sounding name establishes trust and seriousness.

-A good name can advance your brand to famous status.
-Think of “Universal Pictures” or “All-important.”
-A bad name, but, can lead to regret—and no one wants that.
+A good name can propel your brand to iconic status.
+Think of “Universal Pictures” or “Paramount.”
+A bad name, on the other hand, can lead to regret—and no one wants that.

 Steps to Naming Your Production Company